 Note: Optional Data parameters defined in the Optional Data XML cannot be specified when the PortingToOriginal-SP is set to true.

 Service provider SOA issues M-ACTION subscriptionVersionModify to the NPAC SMS lnpSubscriptions object to update the version.
 The NPAC SMS validates the data.
+For the XML interface, MODQ – ModifyRequest.

 If validation is successful, NPAC SMS will M-SET the attributes modified in the subscriptionVersionNPAC object and set the subscriptionModifiedTimeStamp.